harrypower/CHIPdocs/my_chip_software.md

 * Apache web server install and setup with cgi turned on

-[CHIP Apache setup information](http://www.chip-community.org/index.php/CGI_program_on_CHIP) I have summarized the information here from the above link with some changes.
+[CHIP Apache setup information](http://www.chip-community.org/index.php/CGI_program_on_CHIP) I have summarized the information here from the link with some changes.

 ```
 sudo apt-get install apache2